Unity developer jobs specialization diversions in the industry 4.0

 We all know there are video games that are simulating certain jobs, but game engines like Unity can actually be used for serious simulators too.
 For instance, it’s highly used in training in the military and medical industries where staff can practice patient care and clinical management in a virtual environment.
 It’s an eminent and very beneficial way of training where you can deal with various scenarios virtually before it actually happens.

 Another use of such simulations are virtual environments, where companies can train and validate their algorithms e.g. for autonomous cars.
-Algorithms need enormous amounts of input data in order to perform well, and it probably wouldn’t be the best idea to have un-trained cars driving around on real streets so it makes perfect sense to put them in virtual ones.
+Algorithms need enormous amounts of input data in order to perform well.
+It probably wouldn’t be the best idea to have un-trained cars driving around on real streets so it makes perfect sense to put them in virtual ones.
 As a result, there is a vast demand for AR/VR Unity jobs on the market now, and the need is growing.

 So what’s the best Unity Programmer and Developer job specialization after all?